richardmarcela/42-get_next_line/README.md

 This is a 42 project.
 The purpose is to implement the function get_next_line which returns one line at a time from a text file.
-In this project you'll understand how opened, read and closed in an OS, and how they are interpreted by a programming language for further analysis.
+In this project you'll understand how files are opened, read and closed in an OS, and how they are interpreted by a programming language for further analysis.

 But first, how can I <b>install</b> and <b>run</b> this project?